datacarpentry/openrefine-socialsci/_episodes/01-introduction.md

 ## Data cleaning v Data organization

 OpenRefine is principally a data cleaning tool.
-It helps you highlight possible problems with the data content ans allows you to edit the data to correct the data issues.
-There are some facilities for re-organise the data structure when a dataset is load, e.g. skipping header records andonce loaded columns can be re-arranged.
+It helps you highlight possible problems with the data content and allows you to edit the data to correct the data issues.
+There are some facilities for re-organise the data structure when a dataset is load, e.g. skipping header records and once loaded columns can be re-arranged.
 It is also possible to create new columns and to split existing columns into multiple columns.

 ## Getting help for OpenRefine.